JuBiotech/peak-performance/paper/paper.md

 The first row of Figure 2 presents two such examples where the single peak diagram shows the histidine (His) fragment with a m/z ratio of 110 Da and the double peak diagram the leucine (Leu) and isoleucine (Ile) fragments with a m/z ratio of 86 Da.

 ![](./Fig4_peak_results.png)
 __Figure 2:__ Results plots for a single His peak and a double Leu and Ile peak depicting the peak fit (first row) and the posterior predictive checks (second row) alongside the raw data.
-The numerical results are listed in table 2.
+The numerical results are listed in Table 2.

 The posterior predictive plots in the second row of Figure 4 are provided for visual posterior predictive checks, namely the comparison of observed and predicted data distribution.
 Since a posterior predictive check is based on drawing samples from the likelihood function, the result represents the theoretical range of values encompassed by the model.